dasch-swiss/dsp-docs/README.md

 Deploying the documentation to [docs.dasch.swiss](https://docs.dasch.swiss/) has to be done manually.

-Make sure that the `release.mk` file is up-to-date with the corresponding versions, and that you are in the main branch.
+Make sure that

+- the `release.mk` file is up-to-date with the corresponding versions,
+- that you are in the main branch
+- that you're at the root of the dsp-docs repo
+- that the virtual environment is active (`(.venv)` at the beginning of the command line)

 Then run the following command:

 ```shell